 The need for systematic data collection on anti-vehicle mine (AVM) incidents was first recognised during joint research by the GICHD and SIPRI for a study on the humanitarian and developmental impact of anti-vehicle mines published in October 2014.
 As a response, both organizations have been collecting global data on AVM incidents since 2015 with a view to improving evidence on and identifying trends in AVM impact.
 Data is available on interactive and regularly updated online maps.

-This report presents and analyses AVM incident data from 2016.
-The GICHD and SIPRI recorded 181 incidents in 2016 that were related or suspected to be related to AVMs in 22 states and territories.
-This represents a minor increase compared to 2015, when 178 incidents were recorded in 25 states and territories.
+This report presents and analyses AVM incident data from 2017.
+The GICHD and SIPRI recorded 169 incidents in 2017 that were related or suspected to be related to AVMs in 24 states and territories.